Trichoniscoides sarsi Patience, 1908

 Specimens are usually found beneath paving slabs or large stones partially embedded into the soil, but it also may be found among soil or rubble.
 On the coast it has be found been found at and above the high tide mark, typically under large stones.
 It is elusive, rarely found in large numbers and probably under-recorded.
 It often occurs with other trichoniscids, such as Trichoniscus pygmaeus, Haplophthalmus mengii and Trichoniscoides albidus.

-This updated summary is based on the detailed account in Gregory (2009).
+This updated summary is based on the detailed account in Gregory (2009), updated in Gregory (2024) (which includes an updated distribution map).

 References